-Your blower has a rheostat, see the illustration on the right to identify the different adjustment positions; either from high (HI) to low (LO) or closed (OFF).
+The fan has a rheostat, see the illustration on the right to identify the different adjustment positions; either from high (HI) to low (LO) or closed (OFF).

-When using the optional blower, allow the stove to reach operating temperature (approximately one hour), before turning it on.
-The increased airflow from the blower cools the firebox and could affect the start-up combustion efficiency if the blower is turned on too early.
+When using the optional fan, allow the stove to reach operating temperature (approximately one hour), before turning it on.
+The increased airflow from the fan cools the firebox and could affect the start-up combustion efficiency if the fan is turned on too early.
+You can also install a thermodisc to enable the blower to start or stop automatically when the stove is hot or too cold.
+The thermodisc part number is AC05530 for a basic model and ACO2055 for a quick connect model.
+Installation instructions are supplied with the blower and the thermodisc.

-CAUTION: ENSURE THAT THE BLOWER'S POWER CORD IS NOT IN CONTACT WITH ANY SURFACE OF THE STOVE TO PREVENT ELECTRICAL SHOCK OR FIRE DAMAGE.
+CAUTION: ENSURE THAT THE FAN'S POWER CORD IS NOT IN CONTACT WITH ANY SURFACE OF THE STOVE TO PREVENT ELECTRICAL SHOCK OR FIRE DAMAGE.
 DO NOT RUN THE POWER CORD BENEATH THE STOVE.

-APPENDIX 4: INSTALLATION OF SECONDARY AIR TUBES AND BAFFLE
+APPENDIX 5: INSTALLATION OF SECONDARY AIR TUBES AND BAFFLE